sted9000/sted9000.github.io/daily/_posts/2020-11-05-Election-Snapshot.md

 - AZ (50)
 - NV (50)

-Biden's paths include winning PA or any combination of the other two.
+Biden's paths include winning PA or any combination of two of the remaining three.
 Because each race is 50/50, Biden wins half of the outcomes (two or three) half the time.
 So 0.75 + (1 - 0.75) * 0.5 = 87.5%